lastweek/NVM-Emulator/README.md

 Copyright (C) 2015 Yizhou Shan <shanyizhou@ict.ac.cn>

+Here is a NVM simulator.

+Basically, NVM differs from DRAM from two things:
+	1)

 ## Intel Uncore Performance Monitoring Unit

 Uncore performance monitors represent a per-socket resource that is not meant